Flow-matic/Tic-Tac-Toe/README.md

 Bugs and Issues found

-  * meta tag in the html element was coming up as error becasue of the zooming options on the Browsers, because of users with low vision who rely on zoom options available.
+  * meta tag in the html element was coming up as error because of the zooming options on the Browsers, because of users with low vision who rely on zoom options available.

     * This bug was fixed adjusted using the right meta viewport element.